redstone-finance/redstone-docs/docs/smart-contract-devs/getting-started.md

 ### 1. Adjust your smart contracts

-You need to apply a minium change to the source code to enable smart contract to access data.
+You need to apply a minimum change to the source code to enable smart contract to access data.
 Your contract needs to extend one of our custom base contracts, which can be found [here.](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/evm-connector/contracts/data-services)

-We strongly recommend you to have some upgradability mechanism for your contracts (it can be based on multisig, DAO, or anything else).
-This way, you can quickly swtich to the latest trusted data providers in case of changes or problems with the current providers.
+We strongly recommend having some upgradability mechanism for your contracts (it can be based on multisig, DAO, or anything else).
+This way, you can quickly switch to the latest trusted data providers in case of changes or problems with the current providers.

 ```js
 import "@redstone-finance/evm-connector/contracts/data-services/AvalancheDataServiceConsumerBase.sol";